 The same Hebrew word נס nes meaning a banner, signal, or flag, is also used in Isaiah 11 in the context of regathering the dispersed people of Israel "a second time".
 This is certainly referring to the modern day reestablishment of the nation of Israel, and provides us the first solid clue as to the meaning of the banner in verse three.
 God "will assemble the banished of Israel" (Isaiah 11:12 ESV) to become a nation once again in their own land, which was enacted in 1948, and is an ongoing process.

 The location of "the mountains" is not specified here.
 However, if we affirm this prophecy is indeed about significant future events, we can propose "the mountains" are the mountains of Israel.
-This is the Biblical heartland of Israel, Judea and Samaria (what the world refers to as the "West Bank") where the nations are obsessed with creating an Arab/Muslim nation of Palestine.
+This is the Biblical heartland of Israel, Judea and Samaria (which the world incorrectly refers to as the "West Bank") where the nations are obsessed with creating an Arab/Muslim nation of Palestine.
 They are on a collision course with the purposes of the Almighty for that land.

 So we perceive that something of global significance is happening in Judea and Samaria.
 And we can confidently propose what that is.
 A flag is being raised, and a shofar being blown.
 The blowing of the shofar, even today, is indicative of victorious outcomes in Israel.
 For example, the shofar was blown in Jerusalem during the Six Day War in 1967 at the triumphal declaration of "The Temple Mount is in our hands!"